lsst-sqre/sqr-006/index.rst

    Sphinx_ generates static files, which makes hosting trivial, reliable, and highly performant.
    We can use Amazon S3 to serve the docs, possibly in conjunction with a CDN to improve page loading for users located across the globe.

-   Multiple versions of the docs must be served simultaneously for each release, the bleeding-edge master version, and developer's builds.
+   Multiple versions of the docs must be served simultaneously for each release: the bleeding-edge master version, and developer's builds.
-   Like `Read the Docs`_ we accommodate this requirement simply by serving each version its own well-defined sub-directory.
+   Like `Read the Docs`_, we accommodate this requirement simply by serving each version from its own well-defined sub-directory.
    The root URL redirects to either the latest development version of the documentation, or the documentation for the latest release (at our choosing).

 :ref:`LSST the Docs microservice <ltd>`
-   Although the documentation is built by our existing Jenkins service and served static files, there is still need for a dedicated backend microservice for docs.
+   Although the documentation is built by our existing Jenkins service and served as static files, there is still need for a dedicated backend microservice for docs.
    We've named the service 'LSST the Docs' in allusion to the service that inspired this work.
    :ref:`LSST the Docs <ltd>` has two primary roles:

    1. Provide a REST API for discovering available versions of docs.
 Thus a React component, for example, can be embedded in the docs or a DM doc landing page that allows a user to select what version of the docs they want to see.
-   2. Deleting expired ticket branch builds.
+   2. Workers for periodic maintenance, such as deleting stale developer documentation builds.

 .. _doc-source: